Chapter 5.1 LXQt Panel¶

 To change many panel settings right click not on the main taskbar and select.
 To close each of these windows you open by right clicking press the Escape key.

 If you want to autohide the panel check the Auto-hide checkbox in panel settings.
 To change how long the animation takes to show or hide the panel change the Animation duration field.
 To show how long your panel will appear when it comes back after hiding in milliseconds change the Show with delay field.
-To show a very thin bit of the panel visible when autohidden check the Visible thin margin for hidden panel checkbox.
+To show a little of the panel visible when the panel is autohidden check the Visible thin margin for hidden panel checkbox.
+To only hide the panel when the panel overlaps a window check the Hide only on overlapping a window checkbox.
 To have the space for the panel not be used for anything else check the Reserve space on display checkbox.

 To change to a custom font color press the Font color checkbox.
 Press the dropper button to bring up a widget to choose the custom color.
 The checkbox for Background color sets a background color custom for the background of LXQt-panel and the dropper brings up how to select which color.
-To add an image to your panel background press the checkbox and select your image for the file in the dialog.
+If you use a compositor and want to change the background opacity for the panel you can change how transparent the background is with the Background opacity slider.
+To add an image to your panel background press the checkbox Background image and press the the dialog button on the right to choose your file.

 The checkbox for Override icon theme lets you choose a non system default icon theme for LXQt-panel.
 The dropdown Icon theme for panels lets you see what that icon theme from the dropdown list.
 If you do not like your changes to the system you can press the Reset button to reset changing to before trying to customize the panel.